Gradient-based Algorithms for Convex Discrete Optimization via Simulation

-In large-scale discrete simulation optimization, during a simulation run for performance evaluation at a given $d$-dimensional decision variable $x$, it is sometimes possible that the neighboring decision variables (those very close to $x$) can be evaluated simultaneously within the same simulation run for $x$ at marginal costs.
-See \cite{jian2017explore} and \cite{jian2016simulation} for a bike sharing discrete simulation optimization problem that adopts this feature.
+In large-scale discrete optimization via simulation, during a simulation run for performance evaluation at a given value of the $d$-dimensional decision variable $x$, it is sometimes possible that the neighboring values of decision variables (those very close to $x$) can be evaluated simultaneously within the same simulation run for $x$ at marginal costs.
+See \cite{jian2016simulation} and \cite{jian2017explore} for a bike sharing discrete optimization via simulation problem that adopts this feature.
 When the decision variable $x$ is in continuous space, this simultaneous simulation approach is called the \textit{Infinitesimal Perturbation Analysis} (IPA) or the \textit{Forward/Backward Automatic Differentiation}, in which a gradient estimator at $x$ can be obtained within the same simulation run for evaluation of $x$.
-In continuous decision space, such gradient estimators can be unbiased under Lipschitz continuity regularity conditions, though no general guarantees on bias exist when continuity fails.
-In contrast, for discrete simulation optimization problems, in particular for those where discrete decision variables do not easily relax to continuous variables, the gradient information becomes the difference of function value on $x$ and function value on the neighboring points of $x$.
-This gradient information is very difficult, if not impossible, to estimate without bias using only a single simulation run.
+In continuous decision space, such gradient estimators can be unbiased under Lipschitz continuity regularity conditions, though no general guarantees on unbiasedness exist when continuity fails.
+In contrast, for discrete optimization via simulation problems, in particular for those where discrete decision variables do not easily relax to continuous variables, \revisee{the difference of function value on $x$ and function value on the neighboring points of $x$ can be viewed as an approximate directional derivative.
+This approximate gradient information (i.e., the difference of objective function values) is very difficult}, if not impossible, to estimate without bias using only a single simulation run.
 In general, the system dynamics and logic are different for two different discrete decision variables even when they differ in only one coordinate.
-Therefore, in the simulation run for decision variable $x$, the simultaneous evaluation for neighbor decision variables may incur a bias.
+Therefore, in the simulation run for some choice of the decision variable $x$, the simultaneous evaluation for neighboring choices of the decision variable may incur a bias.
 See Chapter 4 of \cite{jian2017explore} for a detailed discussion in the bike-sharing optimization as an example.
-Despite of the bias, the availability of such gradient information can potentially be beneficial when $d$ is large, because only one simulation run is needed to evaluate a biased version of a $d$-dimension gradient estimator.
+Despite the bias, the availability of such gradient information can potentially be beneficial when $d$ is large, because only one simulation run is needed to evaluate a biased version of a $d$-dimension gradient estimator.
 The gradient estimator can be usually obtained at a marginal cost that does not depend on the dimension $d$, which is much lower than the cost of constructing a finite difference gradient estimator.